mzucker/mzucker.github.io/_posts/2020-05-18-demystifying-discrete-time-linear-systems.md

 the fan to *affect* the position and velocity of the ice block, but only indirectly, and over time.

-The other rule is that you need the state to include *all* the variables needed to model the behavior of the system.
+The other rule is that the state must include *all* of the variables required to model the behavior of the system.
 I may only care about position and not velocity, but I have to include the velocity because I can't predict future positions without knowing something about the current velocity.